Altinn/altinn-studio-docs/content/about/_index.md

 ## What types of apps can be built with Altinn Studio and hosted in Altinn Apps?
-The first version will support apps where the use case is to submit data from the end user or system to the app owner.
+The first version will support apps where the use case is to submit data from the end user or system to the organisation.

 ## Why Altinn Studio?
 There are many reasons to use Altinn Studio instead of building everything from scratch.